ovh/docs/pages/cloud/storage/object_storage/s3_rubrik/guide.en-gb.md

 ---
-title: Object Storage - Use S3 Object Storage with Veeam
+title: Object Storage - Use S3 Object Storage with Rubrik
-slug: s3/veeam
+slug: s3/rubrik
 section: Configure Object Storage with your solutions
-order: 007
+order: 172
 ---

-**Last updated on 3rd January 2022**
+**Last updated on 31th January 2023**

 ## Objective

+Rubrik is a robust and secure backup solution that allows archiving to OVHcloud High Performance Object Storage.

-This guide is intended to show you how to configure Veeam to use your S3 Object Storage.
+**This guide will show you how to configure OVHcloud High Performance Object Storage as a repository for Rubrik software archives.**

 > [!warning]
 >